qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Annotations are information added to the map canvas and shown within a balloon.
-This information can be of different types and annotations are added using the corresponding tools in the :guilabel:`Attributes Toolbar`:
+This information can be of different types and annotations are added using the corresponding tools in the :guilabel:`Annotations Toolbar`:

 * |textAnnotation| :sup:`Text Annotation` for custom formatted text
 * |htmlAnnotation| :sup:`HTML Annotation` to place the content of an :file:`html`